 Yildirim also served as the principal investigator for a study funded by the Henry Luce Foundation on the effects of the COVID-19 pandemic on religiosity in the Muslim world.
 Previously, Yildirim led two major research projects at the Baker Institute.
 In a project funded by the Carnegie Corporation of New York, Yildirim and his colleagues examined pluralism and inclusion in the Middle East since the beginning of the Arab Spring protests.
 In a second project funded by The Henry R. Luce Foundation, he analyzed the relationship between religious authority and U.S. foreign policy in the Middle East, using an experimental survey design.

-Yildirim's work has been published in publications such as British Journal of Political Science (forthcoming), Party Politics, Political Science Quarterly, Politics & Religion, Representation, Comparative European Politics, Democratization, Middle Eastern Studies, Sociology of Islam and Soccer & Society.
+Yildirim's work has been published in journals such as the British Journal of Political Science (forthcoming), Party Politics, Political Science Quarterly, Politics & Religion, Representation, Comparative European Politics, Democratization, Middle Eastern Studies, Sociology of Islam and Soccer & Society.
 His opinion pieces have appeared in The Washington Post, Carnegie’s Sada, the Huffington Post and Al Jazeera.
 Previously, Yildirim was a faculty member at Furman University and a postdoctoral fellow at Princeton University’s Niehaus Center.

-He holds a Ph.D. in political science from the Ohio State University, where he also earned an M.A. degree.
+Yildirim holds a Ph.D. in political science from the Ohio State University, where he also earned an M.A. degree.
 Yildirim received his B.A. from Bilkent University in Ankara, Turkey.

 Contact him at email@example.com or (713) 348-5939.